Casilium/casilium/README.md

 **Database Setup**

-Calsium uses Doctrine for database and migrations which enables easy modification and setup of the databases.
+Casilium uses Doctrine for database and migrations which enables easy modification and setup of the databases.
 To run the database migration tool, from the project root run: